Dry Mouth: Causes and Cures

 It doesn't take long before things can get out of control, but we can minimize the harm done to our teeth.
 We just need to realize there's a problem—the rest is easy!

 Reduce the Effects of Dry Mouth

 There are solutions to dry mouth and from the feedback I've gotten from patients, they really make a huge difference in taste, speech, and most importantly, the reduction of cavities!

 - Chew xylitol gum and use xylitol toothpaste, mints, and mouthwash.
-Xylitol buffers pH and remineralizes teeth, and actually prevents cavities.
-Learn more about xylitol in my article here.
+Xylitol buffers pH and remineralizes teeth, prevents cavities 6 times more effectively than fluoride, and is diabetic friendly.

 From the feedback I've received, most people prefer to use saliva substitutes and xylitol products together.
 Saliva substitutes are available over-the-counter in any store that has a toothpaste aisle.
 Xylitol products are available in health food stores and online.